Reg Atkinson: Mayor of Brandon

 Atkinson unexpectedly announced that he would not seek re-election in 2002.

-Atkinson is the current Reeve of the Rural Municipality of Cornwallis, which surrounds Brandon on three sides.
+Atkinson later became Reeve of the Rural Municipality of Cornwallis, which surrounds Brandon on three sides.

 Federal and provincial politics

 Atkinson sought the Canadian Alliance nomination to contest Brandon—Souris in the 2000 federal election.
 He unexpectedly lost to Gary Nestibo.

 He campaigned for the Legislative Assembly of Manitoba in 2003 as the Progressive Conservative candidate in Brandon West and lost to New Democratic Party incumbent Scott Smith by a wide margin.